 Just like that, you can be wiped off of everything you have ever had, but if your spirit does not die, you will become successful as you wish once again.

-They are oftentimes things that teach us the most about ourselves, our lives, and the people around us.
+The most painful things, they are oftentimes things that teach us the most about ourselves, our lives, and the people around us.
 You are lucky when you go through an experience like that.

 Seize that opportunity.
 Learn from it.
 Because everything is inter-connected.
-There would be not beautiful lotus flower if there were no stinky mud to nourish it.
+There would not be beautiful lotus flower if there were no stinky mud to nourish it.